Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 I am using a one-to-few approach to the relationship of my data, using referencing to connect given data together.
 I have decided to split the database up into three main collections, with the rationale of limiting the size of each document and each document having its own `\_id`.

-This is because there is a hard limit in the size of documents that can be saved to MongoDB of 16MB.
+This is because there is a hard limit on the size of documents that can be saved to MongoDB of 16MB.
 Each user can have an unlimited number of transactions and an unlimited number of campaigns, so I will have to hold each of these documents in a separate collection, with all the necessary tags to connect the user activity.

 ### Database collections